 In fact, most premises benefit from having foam extinguishers and these are frequently recommended, especially when paired with CO2 extinguishers for use on electrical fires.

 How to use a foam fire extinguisher:

 Foam fire extinguishers need to be used differently, depending on the type of fire.

-In all cases, firstly remove the safety pin to break the anti-tamper seal, and stand well back from the fire.
+In all cases, firstly remove the safety pin – this will break the anti-tamper seal – and stand well back from the fire.

 • Where the liquid on fire is contained, point the extinguisher at the inside edge of the container

 • If it’s not contained, spray with a gentle, sweeping movement across the TOP of the fire, or against an adjacent surface

 • This way the foam will drop down and settle on the top of the burning liquid

 Flammable solids fires:• Aim at the base of the fire • Keep the extinguisher moving forwards and backwards across the flames as you spray